 And I used to love eggs.
 Sunny side up was my favorite, or as I fondly referred to them - "dippity eggs" (dippity because I could 'dip' my toast into the runny yolk).
 But I liked scrambled too.
 My mom made a mean egg.
 Now, I'm sort of indifferent.
 I'll eat omelets if they're stuffed with lots of delicious things (sausage, feta, tomatoes, ...) or every once in awhile I'm game for a poached or scrambled egg, especially if its on an H&H bagel with bacon and muenster cheese.

-.
+I do, however, like to eat the Omega-3 eggs, makes me feel healthy.
 I don't eat nearly enough flax seed to get those delightful Omega-3's.
 In fact, I never eat flax seed unless its disguised as something else or hiding in a muffin or something I don't know about.
 Although Kashi has a delectable granola bar that has those potent little seeds which is actually quite tasty.
 I'm also a bit afraid of fish (another good source of Omega-3's).
 I love fish, almost any variety, but it changes practically daily which fish you can and can't eat because of over fishing and farming, and I absolutely can not keep track of the "bad to eat because of high levels of mercury" fishes.
 Although the Monterey Bay Aquarium in California is supposed to keep an updated list on these issues, who wants to be checking a list every time you feel like fish, especially if you're out at the restaurant?
 However, I have heard that Google has a beta service for your cell phone that you can text message them with a search and they'll text you back the answer, so I suppose you can actually check the list even if you're at a restaurant.

 And there it is, I have digressed.
 Back to the topic at hand...